Jahan16672/Jahan16672/README.md

 Built and maintained a Windows Server AD environment.
 Managed users, enforced security policies through **GPO**, and configured firewall, login scripts, and password compliance.

 ---

-## 📫 Let’s Connect

-If you're looking for a passionate entry-level SOC Analyst with hands-on experience and a strong foundation in cybersecurity, feel free to reach out via GitHub or LinkedIn.